-Our CEO responds to Edward Timpson’s review regarding school exclusions and the possible dilemmas of raising school’s accountability for excluding pupils.
+Our CEO, Fiona Spellman, responds to Edward Timpson’s review regarding school exclusions and the possible dilemmas of raising school’s accountability for excluding pupils.

 Among the many helpful recommendations from Edward Timpson’s review into school exclusions released today, perhaps the one that has received most attention is the idea of making schools accountable for the results of excluded pupils, even after they’ve been kicked out.
 Proponents suggest that that this will incentivise more head teachers to keep these students in their own schools, or to work more collaboratively with Alternative Providers to ensure that students continue to make progress academically.
 It would also help to end the gaming of the system where more challenging students are sometimes ‘off rolled’ without a formal exclusion showing up in the figures.